The Shared Wound

 In 2016, hundreds of women from Perú started sharing their stories of sexual assault on Facebook, moving others to speak up and leave behind the shame and fear that these experiences bring with them.

-As an artist, I feel the responsibility to create an adequate response to this powerful wave of fierce honesty.
-I blended together those many experiences, that united women from different realities into a common denominator, to create a single voice of authentication.
+As an artist, I feel responsible for creating an adequate response to this powerful wave of fierce honesty.
+I blended with those many experiences that united women from different realities into a common denominator to create a single authentication voice.

 10 women are murdered each month in Peru.

 20 are saved by the skin of their teeth.

 This adds up to one attack per day.